Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

-Founded in 1608, Quebec City is one of the oldest cities in North America, and it boasts a historic district (Old Quebec) that has been declared a UNESCO World Heritage Site.
+Founded in 1608, Quebec City is one of the oldest cities in North America, boasting an amazing historic district (Old Quebec) that has been declared a UNESCO World Heritage Site.
 This district, encircled by stone walls, is famous for its well-preserved 17th and 18th-century architecture.
 Not to mention the iconic Château Frontenac, which holds the title as the most photographed hotel in the world.

-Quebec is home to a rich blend of history, culture, language, and gastronomy that you would be seriously hard-pressed to find anywhere else.
-It’s the only predominantly French-speaking province in Canada, offering a unique blend of North American dynamism and European charm.
-It’s a place where you could get lost in the labyrinth of narrow cobblestone streets one minute, then explore breathtaking natural landscapes the next.
+Quebec can accurately be described as a place with a unique blend of history, culture, language, and gastronomy that you would be seriously hard-pressed to find anywhere else.
+It’s the only predominantly French-speaking province in Canada, offering a fascinating blend of North American dynamism and European charm.
+It’s somewhere that you could get lost in the labyrinth of narrow cobblestone streets one minute, then explore breathtaking natural landscapes the next!

-No matter the season, Quebec’s charm is ever-present, making it a fantastic destination year-round.
+No matter the season, Quebec’s charm is ever-present!
+There is no real best time to visit Quebec as it’s really a fantastic destination year-round.

 In Winter, Quebec embraces a true Winter wonderland, as snow blankets the landscape, creating a picturesque scene perfect for Winter activities like skiing and snowboarding.
 The temperatures can drop significantly though (between -10°C to -20°C), so bundle up!